jadhavss22/devTinder/src/README.md

 - Create a userSchema & user Model
 - Create POST /signup API to add data to db.
 - Push some doscuments through API calls from postman
 - Error Handeling using try, catch
+- Add the express.json middleware to your app
+- Make your signup API dynamic to receive data from end user